rwndy/course-web-fullstack/modules/javascript-1/README.md

 Other Programming Languages:

-Python, Ruby, PHP, Java, Perl, Go, PHP, hyperpolyglot.org
+Python, Ruby, PHP, Java, Perl, Go

+You can find more in https://hyperpolyglot.org

 ---